-The Company is owned by the Stockholder and a trust.
+The Company is owned by the Stockholder.
 The Company has an expense sharing arrangement with Spirit of America Management Corp. ("Spirit") and SRLA Inc., entities affiliated with the Company through common ownership.
-At December 31, 2022, there was \$42 due from these affiliates.
+At December 31, 2024, there was \$4,682 due from these affiliates.